Ramires95/Map_Editor/README.md

    - Press "l" button to load a previously saved grid.

 ## Acknowledgments
-- Built in Java during the forth week of a 14 week fullstack bootcamp.
+- Built in Java during the fourth week of a 14 week fullstack bootcamp.
 - Future features like being able to choose colors will be added in the future

 Happy painting! 🎨